 The mission of Göteborgs Stadsteater (Gothenburg City Theatre) is to inspire, generate debate, entertain and provoke reflection.

-The theatre building by Götaplatsen is now closed for rebuilding and renovation.
-When the house reopens (autumn 2021), the audience will, among other things, meet a new restaurant, a more accessible Lilla Scen (the smallest stage in the theatre) and a box office restored to its original appearance.
+The theatre building by Götaplatsen closed for rebuilding and renovation in 2020, and the house reopened in the autumn 2021 with new restaurant, a more accessible Lilla Scen (the smallest stage in the theatre) and a box office restored to its original appearance.

 Göteborgs Stadsteater is Sweden's oldest city theatre.
 It was founded in 1918 through a donation from inhabitants of Gothenburg, and was originally based at the premises that are now Lorensberg Theatre.

 The theatre at Götaplatsen - designed by Carl Bergsten - was inaugurated in 1934.
 It is now listed as a building of outstanding cultural interest.
 It features elegant 1930 s architecture, particularly in the audience areas where there is a famous stairwell.
 Its stage machinery was highly advanced for its time, built by specialist engineers from Gothenburg's shipyard industry.
 It still works perfectly, but has naturally been supplemented with new technology.

 A studio venue was opened in 1937 for new, less mainstream repertoire – the first venue of its kind in Sweden.
 In 1997, Gothenburg Municipality funded the renovation of the Stora Scen venue and the auditorium.
 An extension has since been added with a wardrobe department and rehearsal studios – all under one single roof.